alecsavvy/rusty-eth-cqrs/README.md

 ## TODOs

-1. 1155 contract for token management
+1. synchronization of token events with CQRS
-2. synchronization of token events with CQRS
+2. Request / Response structs for rest API
-3. Readside database of events for more optimized queries
+3. Readside database of events for more complex queries
-4. REST api for operations
+4. Automated / Load testing modules
 5. IPFS for metadata management
-6. Solana???
+6. GQL?